raashis/Database-Assignment/README.md

 # Database-Assignment
-Questions answered in SQL and NoSQL
+As a group, we answered 10 questions both in SQL and noSQL